 class-map tcp_bypass match access-list $TCP_Bypass policy-map tcp_bypass_policy class tcp_bypass set connection advanced-options tcp-state-bypass service-policy tcp_bypass_policy interface outside

 In this example, a policy-map is created and it is applied to the outside interface.
-If TCP State Bypass requires to be configured as part of the global service policy, tcp_bypass class map can be applied to global_policy.
+If TCP State Bypass requires to be configured as part of the global service policy, the tcp_bypass class map can be applied to global_policy.

 Click on Save when finished.